My doctoral research is on the validation of computer simulations.

 the ability to formalize and reason about complex systems and processes.

-Public institutions that have funded my supervisors’ projects that I was a part of:
+Public institutions that have funded my supervisors’ projects that I contributed to:

-Corporate organizations of researchers with whom I collaborate:
+Corporate organizations of researchers with whom I have collaborated: